 Email can be a powerful tool for your business, but it can also be frustrating and quickly take up valuable time.

-Knowing how to analyze your email analytics—opens, clicks, unsubscribes, bounce back rates, etc.—is key to understanding how to decrease your bounce back rate.
+Knowing how to analyze your email analytics—opens, clicks, unsubscribes, bounce back rates, etc. is the key to understanding how to decrease your bounce back rate.

 The higher your email volume, the harder it is to handle.
 The best way to prevent email bounce back is to do things right the first time.

-Bluedot Email is your all-in-one solution to anything related to email marketing.
-Allow Bluedot Email to handle your email marketing, so you have more time to focus on your business.
+Bluedot Email is your all-in-one solution for anything related to email marketing.
+Let Bluedot Email handle your email marketing, so you have more time to focus on your business.